Current Students - general FAQ's

 If you wish to discontinue from a unit, and wish to enrol in another unit, you can do so via iManage.
 Please note that this must be done prior to census date in order to avoid academic and financial penalties.
 Please also ensure that you meet the pre-requisites when enrolling into the new unit.

 Changes to your study plan need to be completed before the census date.
-If you wish to discontinue in a unit once the census date has passed please complete a ‘Change of Unit’ form and submit to the Student Support team (for detailed information please refer to Program Rules & Procedures (Discontinuance).
+If you wish to discontinue in a unit once the census date has passed please complete a ‘Change of Unit’ form and submit to the Student Support team (for detailed information please refer to Program Rules for Students (Discontinuance).
 Penalties apply other than in exceptional circumstances.

 All changes to a students’ study plan will be confirmed in the main Macquarie University student management system (AMIS) and can be viewed by a student by logging into eStudent.
 Please note that it can take a few days for the data to be confirmed.